spondec/soletrade/README.md

 Strategies are designed to be based on indicators.
 You can use no indicator and still be fine, but we are going to use them a lot in the following examples.

-We're going to build a basic strategy that longs when short-period-moving-average _crosses over_ long-term-moving-average and vice versa.
+We're going to build a basic strategy that buys when short-period-moving-average crosses over long-term-moving-average and sells vice versa.
 It's the hello world of trading strategies.

 #### Crossing two moving averages